-Ask your vendors for references.
+Ask the vendors you're evaluating for references.
 Solicit feedback from others in your personal and social networks.
-Look for references that are similar to your organization in industry, size and use case.
+Look for references that are similar to your organization in industry, size, and use case.

-Don’t just ask whether they’re happy with the vendor.
-Quiz them about the functionalities the vendor has delivered, the nature of support and training, the duration of deployment, and the roadblocks they have encountered.
+And don’t just ask whether or not they’re happy with the vendor!
+If you can, dive deep with them into the functionalities the vendor has delivered, the nature of support and training, the duration of deployment, and the roadblocks they have encountered.
 Understand how the vendor handled problems or issues.

-You are finally ready to get the ball rolling!
+Finally.
 Select the vendor you feel most confident in as a partner to reach your goals.
-Look beyond the software, for the vendor who gives you the highest chance of success.
+Look beyond the software, for the vendor who gives you the best possible chance of success.

-Make sure your embedded analytics vendor has the resources to help you, now and in the future as your company grows.
+Make sure the vendor you've selected has the necessary resources to help you, both now and in the future as your company grows.
 Later on, you’ll appreciate being able to test ideas and leverage best practices as your needs evolve.

 There’s a lot that can be said here, given the endless possibilities that come from using embedded analytics.
 But here are a few general and useful tips: